Septobasidium: Symbiotic association with insects

 Couch proposed in 1938 that the symbiotic relationship between Septobasidium and scale insects was mutualistic.
 He suggested that at a population level, scale insects benefit from certain species of Septobasidium that provide protection from predators, and prevent desiccation.
 Couch also remarked that some scale insects remain uninfected while others are infected and rendered sterile.
 Some Septobasidium species provide no discernable shelter and parasitize all scale insects associated with the fruiting body.
 This suggests that the symbiotic relationships within this genus are complex, and merit further investigation.
 Additionally, no clear benefit has been demonstrated for scale insects associated with the fungus compared to free-living scale insects.
 The scale insect itself is a parasite of the host tree or shrub, resulting in a tri-partite symbiosis between the fungus, insect, and tree.
 The fungus itself does not parasitize the tree tissue and the scale insects do not need the fungus to survive.

 During the spring months, basidia gives rise to sexual spores known as basidiospores that are capable of infecting a first instar scale insect walking across the surface of the fruiting body.
 The infected insect will either 1) settle with other scale insects within the same fruiting body it was infected by, 2) travel to another fruiting body and settle, or 3) move to an un-infected plant tissue and settle, forming a new colony of the fruiting body.
 Scale insects are mobile during the first instar after hatching, which co-occurs in the spring when basidiospores are released.
 Scale insects begin to feed on plant sap and settle into one location, eventually molting and shedding legs.
 Hyphae emerge from natural openings of infected insects and form a mycelial mat above the infected and non-infected insects.
-The lifecycle completes itself when hyphae gives rise to new basidiospores on the surface of the mycelial mat during spring rain events, and infects the next generation of scale insects.
+The life cycle completes itself when hyphae gives rise to new basidiospores on the surface of the mycelial mat during spring rain events, and infects the next generation of scale insects.